Alexey Dobrovolsky: Views and thought

-Like Wirth, Dobrovolsky considered the transfer of power from women to men and the era of patriarchy to be regression.
-The basis of Dobrovolsky's religious doctrine is the idea of the sun — Yarilo, the most ancient, and perhaps originally the only ancient Slavic deity.
-In his opinion, the Slavs deified the solar disk itself.
-The deities who later pushed Yarilo into the background already had an unnatural anthropomorphic appearance: "these are already the gods of the Sun, and not the sun god."
-The basis of Dobrovolsky's doctrine is solar monotheism or henotheism.
-This idea of original monotheism corresponds to Wirth's idea of "polar, solar monotheism."
-Dobrovolsky compiled a calendar of the main holidays associated with the sun: "According to the pagan worldview, the driving force of the rotation of the wheel is Yarilo — the Sun."
+Like Wirth, Dobrovolsky considered the transfer of power from women to men and the era of patriarchy a regression.
+The foundation of Dobrovolsky's religious doctrine is the idea of the Slavic god of fertility Yarilo (whom Dobrovolsky associates with the sun) as the most ancient deity.
+According to Dobrovolsky, the Slavs worshiped the solar disk itself.
+The deities who later relegated Yarilo to the background already possessed an unnatural anthropomorphic appearance: "these are already gods of the sun, and not the sun god."
+The foundation of Dobrovolsky's doctrine is solar monotheism or henotheism.
+This idea of primordial monotheism corresponds to Wirth's concept of "polar, solar monotheism".
+Dobrovolsky compiled a calendar of major holidays associated with the sun: "According to the pagan worldview, the driving force of the rotation of the wheel is Yarilo — the Sun."

-Dobrovolsky represented the "national socialist" wing of Rodnoverie and enjoyed great authority among the national patriots.
-He was proud that he did not have a higher education because, like Adolf Hitler, he believed that "education cripples a person".
-In his opinion, science is currently at a dead end, and "only brings misfortunes."
-Dobrovolsky referred to himself and his followers as "bearers of light" and "healthy forces of the nation".
+Dobrovolsky represented the "national socialist" wing of Rodnoverie and enjoyed great authority among Russian far-right nationalists.
+He prided himself on his lack of higher education since, like Adolf Hitler, he believed that "education cripples a person."
+In his view, science was at a dead end and "brings nothing but misfortune".
+Dobrovolsky referred to himself and his followers as "bearers of light" and the "healthy forces of the nation".

 Dobrovolsky declared himself a supporter of "pagan socialism".
-He derived "Russian spirituality" directly from the "Slavic heredity", closely connected with the native soil.
-He interpreted the concept of blood and soil literally, believing that some powerful material force emanates from the graves of the ancestors and influences the fates of the living.
-As a supporter of national socialism ("pagan socialism"), he placed the most value not on Slavs or Russians as a nation but on the Russian community.
-He alleged that in the pre-Christian period, the Slavs did not have druzhinas separated from the people.
-Dobrovolsky traced this concept to "Russian natural peasant socialism", which allegedly included complete social equality, division of property, voluntary self-restraint, and did not recognize the right to private property.
+He derived "Russian spirituality" directly from "Slavic heritage," closely linked to the native soil.
+He interpreted the concept of blood and soil literally, believing that a powerful material force emanates from the graves of ancestors and influences the destinies of the living.
+He considered the highest value not individual Slavs or Russians, but the Russian community.
+He alleged that in the pre-Christian period, the Slavs had no armies separate from the common people.
+Dobrovolsky traced his concept to "Russian natural peasant socialism," which supposedly included complete social equality, egalitarian division of property, voluntary self-restraint, and a rejection of private property.

-Having borrowed the idea of vegetarianism from esoteric teachings, Dobrovolsky believed that the harmonious relationship between man and animals was first undermined by the introduction of cattle breeding.
-He blamed the domestication of animals on the "Semito-Hamites" who came from Atlantis and invented blood sacrifice.
-He considered the Jews ("Zhyds") to be a qualitatively different civilization, experiencing absolute hostility to nature, unlike all the “native peoples” of the world.
-In the Bible, nature is allegedly depicted not as a "nurturant mother," but as an insensitive material shell.
-He called the Jews parasites and fully justified Jewish pogroms as acts of "forced people's self-defense."
+Borrowing the idea of vegetarianism from esoteric teachings, Dobrovolsky believed that the harmonious relationship between humans and animals was first undermined by the introduction of cattle breeding.
+He blamed the domestication of animals on the "Semito-Hamites," who came from Atlantis and invented blood sacrifice.
+He considered the Jews a qualitatively different civilization, experiencing absolute hostility toward nature, unlike all the “native peoples” of the world.
+To him, the Bible, supposedly portrays nature not as a "nurturant mother," but as an unfeeling material shell.
+He called Jews parasites and fully justified Jewish pogroms as "necessary popular self-defense".